Host Devices Assignment¶

 configuration: permittedHostDevices: pciHostDevices: - pciVendorSelector: "10DE:1EB8" resourceName: "nvidia.com/TU104GL_Tesla_T4" externalResourceProvider: true - pciVendorSelector: "8086:6F54" resourceName: "intel.com/qat" mediatedDevices: - mdevNameSelector: "GRID T4-1Q" resourceName: "nvidia.com/GRID_T4-1Q"

-mdevNameSelectoris a name of a mediated device type required for a device identification on a host.
+mdevNameSelectoris a name of a Mediated device type that can identify specific types of Mediated devices on a host.

 Staring a Virtual Machine¶